 Granny ("The Beverly Hillbillies")

-Sure, Beverly—Hills, that is—has always been the home to swimming pools and movie stars, but for many TV viewers, the eternally scrappy Granny is one of the famed city's most celebrated residents.
+Sure, Beverly—Hills, that is—has always been home to swimming pools and movie stars, but for many TV viewers, the eternally scrappy Granny is one of the famed city's most celebrated residents.
 And funniest.
-Portrayed by vaudeville veteran Irene Ryan—60 years old when she was cast as Jed Clampett's backwoods mother-in-law—Granny could steal scenes with the best of them, even master scenery chewers Jed (Buddy Ebsen) and Jethro (Max Baer Jr).
-"Beverly Hillbillies" creator Paul Henning had tentatively cast another actress in the part, but when Ryan auditioned for the role, "with her hair tied back in a bun and feisty as all get-out," he immediately exclaimed, "That's Granny!"
-And no one ever cooked up stewed squirrel like Granny did.
+Portrayed by vaudeville veteran Irene Ryan—60 years old when she was cast as Jed Clampett's backwoods mother-in-law—Granny could steal scenes with the best of them.
+"Beverly Hillbillies" creator Paul Henning was on the verge of casting another actress in the part, but when Ryan auditioned, "with her hair tied back in a bun and feisty as all get-out," he exclaimed, "That's Granny!"
+And no one ever cooked up stewed squirrel like she did.

 Kenneth Parcell ("30 Rock")

-As the perpetually cheerful NBC page on "30 Rock," Kenneth Parcell (Jack McBrayer) may hold the record for the highest laughs-to-screentime ratio of any character in recent sitcom history.
-Despite having grown up in poverty and eaten his share of rock soup and squirrel tail, Parcell's optimistic view of life is infectious.
+As the perpetually cheerful NBC page on "30 Rock," Kenneth Parcell (Jack McBrayer) may hold the record for the highest laughs-to-screen time ratio of any character in recent sitcom history.
+Despite having grown up in poverty and eaten his share of stone soup and squirrel tail, Parcell's optimistic view of life is infectious.
 He once said he loves only two things: "Everybody and television."
 And we love him.

 Eunice Harper Higgins ("The Carol Burnett Show")

-Carol Burnett played a multitude of brilliant characters on her long-running comedy/variety show, but Eunice Harper Higgins—part of the recurring series of sketches dubbed "The Family"— might just be the most memorable.
-Fiery, stormy, irrepressible, Southern, filled with powerful emotions and resentments—and always wearing the same olive green dress—Higgins could easily have been a character imagined by Tennessee Williams on steroids.
+Carol Burnett played a multitude of brilliant characters on her long-running show, but Eunice Harper Higgins (part of the series of sketches dubbed "The Family") may be the most memorable.
+Fiery, irrepressible, Southern, filled with powerful resentments, Higgins could have been a character imagined by Tennessee Williams on steroids.
 "I loved doing 'The Family' with Eunice and Mama [Vicki Lawrence]," said Burnett.
 "They were very interesting because there were no jokes written into those sketches.
 It was all character-driven.
 And sometimes it got a little heavy."
 Heavy with laughter.

 Larry David ("Curb Your Enthusiasm")